kostya-zero/rac-rs/README.md

 - Fetch all or only new messages.
 - Send messages with `{username}` placeholder replacement.
 - Comprehensive error handling via `ClientError`.

-> [!NOTE]
-> This library is still in development and may not cover all edge cases or features of the RAC protocol.
-Contributions
-> are welcome!

 ## Installation